Up-scaling Ecosystem-based Disaster Risk Reduction

 Eco-DRR approaches will be integrated in planned or ongoing large-scale public and private investments for poverty alleviation, development, risk reduction and climate change mitigation/ adaptation in India and the Philippines.

-Projects that demonstrate community-based Eco-DRR will be planned and implemented in 5 countries (see next page).
+Projects that demonstrate community-based Eco-DRR will be planned and implemented in 5 countries.
 Building on existing pilot projects of PfR partners, the approach will be implemented across broader landscapes, to demonstrate the full potential of Eco-DRR and create and document models for scaling-up community-based Eco-DRR.

-3. Mainstreaming – to catalyze new investments in ecosystems and new Eco-DRR initiatives through capacity-building.
-This component includes:
+3. Mainstreaming: catalse new investments in ecosystems and new Eco-DRR initiatives through capacity-building.

-- Virtual Global Support Center which provides technical assistance on Eco-DRR globally through the PEDRR secretariat.
+Creating a Virtual Global Support Center which will provide technical assistance on Eco-DRR globally through the PEDRR secretariat.